 Or just download a brochure to find out a little more

 Interested but not quite sure just yet?
 Enter your email details to download our free brochure.

 Christ Church, the most magnificent college in Oxford was re-founded by King Henry VIII in the 16th century, it has educated 13 British Prime Ministers and was the inspiration for Alice in Wonderland but today it offers our students modern en-suite rooms in a grand setting.
-If you stay at Christ Church this summer on either the 2nd or 16th July you’ll have:
+If you stay at Christ Church this summer, you’ll have:

 A superior quality en-suite room

 Breakfast in the same dining hall Harry Potter was filmed in each morning

 A special 4 course banquet each Friday in Christ Church’s magnificent banqueting hall